Jessymac96/Personal-projects-by-Jessy-MacIsaac/Power BI - Sales Project/README.md

 ### Sales by region and state
 - Over 3 years, the west and east are leading, followed by the central and southern regions.
 - From 2016 to 2017, sales in the West and South regions increased by over 30%, while the East saw an 18% increase.
 However, the Central region experienced a slight decrease in sales.

+## Acknowledgments
+I would like to extend my gratitude to **Phobia42** and **Shimmer97** who are members of SeattleDataGuy's Data Server for their valuable insights, feedback, and support throughout the development of this project.
+The discussions and interactions within the community have been instrumental in shaping various aspects of this work.

 ## Contact
 https://www.linkedin.com/in/jessy-macisaac-a7500423b/